 at the end, go slightly left and then straight on, along the Adelaars weg, alongside the motorway.
 (Don’t cross the motorway).

 Adelaars weg is the line of the former steam tram, north to Purmerend and other small towns (finally closed in the 1950’s).
 The low-density housing was built in the 1920’s.
-This area is only 2 km from the city centre: when the metro opens, the barrier effect of the IJ river will disappear, and gentrification has already begun.
-The future metro line will run in the central reservation of the motorway.
+This area is only 2 km from the city centre: when the metro opens (mid-2018), the barrier effect of the IJ river will disappear: gentrification has already begun.
+The metro line runs in the central reservation of the motorway.

 at the cycle bridge, turn right, away from the motorway.